 10. Naval Ravikant - Arm Yourself With Specific Knowledge

 Naval Ravikant a serial entrepreneur and angel investor who created Angel.co.
 He provides many insights relevant to the new digital economy and how to succeed on YouTube.
 The concept of Specific knowledge is one that our CEO Sumay has focused on while building WEquil.School because of its importance in leverage our unique qualities to make us irreplaceable.
 In her words..."Specific knowledge is knowledge that people can not teach, but can learn.
 They can learn this through experiences and all the different circumstances you have.
 Some examples are: your childhood, your friendships, different conversations, your interests, your personality."
 You achieve Specific Knowledge by creating a series of experiences that match one strengths and interests with adding value to others.
 By following this path you discover ways you can become most valuable to the world because no one can be a better you than you.

-Our Founder and CEO Sumay provided a deep dive into everything that she learned about educating young people over the course of her team's research in this interview with Google developer Pawan Kumar.
+Our Co-Founder Sumay provided a deep dive into everything that we learned about educating young people over the course of our research in this interview with Google developer Pawan Kumar.
 Her interview received over 7,000 view in the first week, and her school was inundated with over 1000 applications.
-One reason seems to be that her principles of learning provide a path to improve education for young people in a world that is better suited for creative thinker, entrepreneurs, growth seekers, lifelong learners, and problems solvers.
+One reason seems to be that our Principles of Learning provide a path to improve education for young people in a world that is better suited for creative thinker, entrepreneurs, growth seekers, lifelong learners, and problems solvers.

 What changed is that the technology for kids to learn and signal that knowledge is now almost entirely free.
 WEquil.School frees the minds of young people anywhere by helping them channel their unique strengths and interests to add value to others using these five principles of learning.

 Five principles of learning:

 5. Teaching is a great way to learn

 In our experience, these principles allow kids to learn far more effectively because their education experience is tailored to them and reflects how value is created in the real world.